 The study was conducted by observing how domestic cats responded to recordings of human voices expressing different emotions.

 The researchers found that the cats paid close attention when they heard voices conveying positive or negative emotions, but they were especially responsive to changes in the tone of voice.
 This suggests that cats are attuned to the emotional states of those around them, and they may be able to sense when we’re happy or upset.
+While more research is needed to confirm these findings, it’s clear that cats are complex creatures with their own unique way of perceiving the world.

 So next time you’re feeling down, don’t hesitate to reach out for a cuddle from your feline friend—it just might make you feel better!